jly36963/ljos/README.md

 TODO

-## Tasks

-- unknown option/positional
-  - parseArgs will treat unknown option as boolean
-  - not sure what happens with positional
-    - eg: `cmd1 <pos1>`with no corresponding `ljos.positional()`
-- argsert for object params
-- fix/remove/address TODO tests
-- strict by default, only return first unknown?
-- demand / requiresArg logic
-- Don't allow mixture of option/positional for a given key
-  - might not be possible,
-  - options/positionals are run through the parser as options (separately)
-- Integrate @types/yargs types
-- Update handling of positionals (allow more flexibility with variadic args)
-  - Determine number of args before/after?
-  - Pick/remove before ones, pick/remove after ones, remaining are variadic.
-  - Raise error if too many are expected

 ## Differences from yargs

 - unknown options are treated as bool opt and positional
   - builder (`.option`/`positional`) must be used
   - make strict by default?
 - no nargs, count, or fs-related logic (config, etc)
-  - nargs might not be easy or possible (maybe use tokens from parseArgs)
+  - nargs might not be easy or possible
+    - maybe use tokens from parseArgs
   - is there a compelling reason to keep count?
   - I would like to keep fs logic out
     - cjs/esm/deno handle all differently